 Even with extreme events, it is possible security will experience a mean reversion.
 As with most market activity, there are few guarantees on how particular events will or will not affect the overall appeal of particular securities.

 Mean reversion trading looks to capitalize on extreme changes within the pricing of a particular security, based on the assumption that it will revert to its previous state.
 This theory can be applied to both buying and selling, as it allows a trader to profit on unexpected upswings and save at the occurrence of an abnormal low.

-As above mentioned , stocks price for some companies will not revert to mean if these companies are having "fundamental problem ".
-Basically I use this chart for much longer and broader perspective on "portfolio's asset allocation " rather than individual stock analysis which is much more complicated and required one to look at company's fundamental and macro analysis.
+As above mentioned, stocks price for some companies will not revert to mean if these companies are having "fundamental problem ".
+Basically, I use this chart for a much longer and broader perspective on "portfolio's asset allocation " rather than an individual stock analysis which is much more complicated and required one to look at company's fundamental and macro analysis.

-Alternatively ,we may also use the market fundamental ratio e.g PE / PB level as compare to their long term mean value as guide of market valuation.
+Alternatively, we may also use the market fundamental ratio e.g PE / PB level as compared to their long term mean value as a guide of market valuation.